 Ben’s talents have been repeatedly recognised at the Australian Commercial Radio Awards, being awarded ‘Best Metropolitan Talk Presenter’ five times (2014, 2015, 2016, 2018 and 2019) and voted ‘Best Metropolitan Current Affairs Presenter’ in 2017.

-Aged 20, and then a 2UE political correspondent in the Parliament House Press Gallery in Canberra, Ben won a Walkley Award – Australia’s top award in journalism – for his coverage of the 1977 Thredbo landslide tragedy and a Raward – the top accolade in the Australian radio industry – for excellence in journalism.
-He became the youngest reporter in history to win a Walkley-Raward double and was honoured the following Australia Day with a Young Citizen of the Year award.
+Ben became the youngest reporter in history to win a Walkley-Raward double in the same year.
+He won a Walkley – Australia’s top award in journalism – for his coverage of the 1997 Thredbo landslide tragedy and a Raward – the top accolade in the Australian radio industry – for excellence in journalism.

 Away from his media engagements, Ben volunteers for several charities in the areas of fundraising, lobbying, strategy and as a Master of Ceremonies.

-Ben is married to Seven Network journalist Jodie Speers and they have a son Freddy and daughter Pearl.
+Ben is married to Seven Network journalist Jodie Speers and they have a son Freddy and two daughters, Pearl and Goldie.

 © 2019 The Fordham Company